AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 Search for the part that you want to change.
 In my case I want to change: "I'm a web developer" for "I'm a web & app developer, entrepreneur, computers systems engineer and technology enthusiast based in México."

-Then I commit the changes and reload the page.
+Then I commit the changes and reload the page (notice that it takes a few seconds to update your changes on the site).

+<iframe src='https://gfycat.com/ifr/NaiveImmediateIbisbill' frameborder='0' scrolling='no' width='640' height='460' allowfullscreen></iframe>

 If you have more things to change repeat these steps for all the changes you want.